kenken17/cc4-assignment/assignment-2/README.md

 kubectl apply -f ./yaml/persistent-volume-claim.yaml
 ```

 There is a `postStart` life-cycle hook for the container to create a file. and mount to the node.
-So we can check the file is succefully mounted on the each node.
+So we can check the file is successfully mounted on the each node.

 We can check the file by ssh to each node.

 We could try to scale down the deployment to 1 replica, and check the file is still intact in the node.

 For local environment, I chose `hostPath` as the storage (this is definitely no for production).
 But if we have a cloud provider (i.e. aws), we can make use of block storage like EBS.

+**4. Bonus:**

+- Implement a basic liveness/readiness probe that checks for specific content in the "Hello World" response.
+- Use at least one LivenessProbe or ReadinessProbe to ensure the application is healthy.
+- Describe how you would scale the application horizontally.
+- Explain your chosen approach and its benefits/drawbacks.

+#### Solution:

+The above deployment has been modified to probe for liveness on the file it created in the `postStart` life-cycle hook.
+Just assume the container is `live` if the `me.txt` is being created for the sake of simplicity.

+I could add in more worker nodes for scaling horizontally.
+And if the nodes are resourceful enough, we could scale up the replicas for our deployment.

+The drawback of the above options being:

+- **Cost/resources:** Running multiple replicas/nodes incurs additional costs, both in terms of resources and cluster management.
+- **Complexity:** Managing multiple replicas/nodes introduces complexity, especially when it comes to monitoring, logging, and troubleshooting.
+- **State Management:** `Stateless` applications are better for horizontal scaling since they work independently.
+But scaling `stateful` applications horizontally may introduce challenges related to data management and consistency.